testingbpop/test_gradle_sonar/README.rst

 Gradle Example
 ==============

-This is a simple Gradle project demonstrating local and remote dependency resolution and building an executable jar.
+This is a simple Gradle project demonstrating local and remote dependency resolution and building an executable jar. :D

 Running the example
 -------------------